Lamotrigine

 Lamotrigine (/ləˈmoʊtrᵻˌdʒiːn/ luh-MOH-trih-jeen), sold under the brand name Lamictal among others, is a medication used to treat epilepsy and stabilize mood in bipolar disorder.
 For epilepsy, this includes focal seizures, tonic-clonic seizures, and seizures in Lennox-Gastaut syndrome.
 In bipolar disorder, lamotrigine has not been shown to reliably treat acute depression in any groups except for the severely depressed; but for patients with bipolar disorder who are not currently symptomatic, it appears to reduce the risk of future episodes of depression.
-Lamotrigine is also used off label for unipolar depression (major depressive disorder) and depersonalization-derealization disorder.
+Lamotrigine is also used off label for unipolar depression (major depressive disorder), treatment-resistant obsessive-compulsive disorder, and depersonalization-derealization disorder.

 Common side effects include nausea, sleepiness, headache, vomiting, trouble with coordination, and rash.
 Serious side effects include excessive breakdown of red blood cells, increased risk of suicide, severe skin reaction (Stevens–Johnson syndrome), and allergic reactions, which can be fatal.
 Lamotrigine is a phenyltriazine, making it chemically different from other anticonvulsants.
 Its mechanism of action is not clear, but it appears to inhibit release of excitatory neurotransmitters via voltage-sensitive sodium channels and voltage-gated calcium channels in neurons.

 Lamotrigine was first marketed in Ireland in 1991, and approved for use in the United States in 1994.
 It is on the World Health Organization's List of Essential Medicines.
 In 2023, it was the most commonly prescribed mood stabilizer and 59th most commonly prescribed medication in the United States, with more than 10 million prescriptions.

 Medical uses

 Epilepsy

-Lamotrigine is considered a first-line drug for primary generalized tonic-clonic seizures (includes simple partial, complex partial, and secondarily generalized seizures such as focal-onset tonic-clonic seizures).
-It is also used as an alternative or adjuvant medication for partial seizures, such as absence seizure, myoclonic seizure, and atonic seizures.
+Lamotrigine is considered a first-line drug for generalized seizures (includes absence seizure, myoclonic seizure, atonic seizures, and secondarily generalized seizures such as focal-onset tonic-clonic seizures), and is used as an alternative or adjuvant medication for focal seizures.
 The evidence supporting the use of lamotrigine as an add-on therapy for drug-resistant generalized tonic-clonic seizures is not clear enough to inform clinical practice.
 Although low-certainty evidence suggests that it reduces generalized tonic-clonic seizures by 50%, the level of uncertainty indicates that the actual findings could be significantly different.
 Evidence supporting the use of lamotrigine as an add-on therapy for drug-resistant focal epilepsy found that it is likely effective for reducing seizure frequency and is generally well tolerated.
 Lamotrigine has some side effects including a risk of dizziness, nausea, ataxia, or visual disturbances such as diplopia.
 The long-term effects of lamotrigine have not been investigated.